Dr. Henry Charles# Bateman FRCS, LSA

 Google books; 'The Veterinarian for 1844' an article - 'A Case of Rabies by H.Bateman Esq MRCS of Islington'.

-Marriage Certificate from the New Christian Church, District of Saint Pancras, Middlesex on 27th December, 1845 of Henry Bateman (Widower) Surgeon, of 6,Islington Green - (Father - Thomas Bateman, Timber Merchant) and Elizabeth Helen Senior, (a minor), Spinster, of 3,Barnebury??
-Street - (Father - Bernard Martin Senior, Gentleman) In the presence of - Bernard Martin Senior, 3,Brunsbury??
+Marriage Certificate from the New Christian Church, District of Saint Pancras, Middlesex on 27th December, 1845 of Henry Bateman (Widower) Surgeon, of 6,Islington Green - (Father - Thomas Bateman, Timber Merchant) and Elizabeth Helen Senior, (a minor), Spinster, of 3,Barnsbury Street - (Father - Bernard Martin Senior, Gentleman) In the presence of - Bernard Martin Senior, 3,Brunsbury??
 Place, Islington, and Elizabeth Senior

 google books; The Gentlemans Magazine 1846 , Marriages "At Christchurch, Argyll Sq., Henry Bateman esq, of Islington Green to Elizabeth Helen, eldest dau. of Bernard M.Senior of Compton Lodge, St Elizabeth, Jamaica".

-Hen.
-Bateman of Islington and his children founded Emanuel Coll.
-1845 to promote doctrines and prepare students for ministry.
-Coll. at first in care of New ch., Argyle Sq., St. Pancras, but Bateman purchased from Thos.
-Cubitt site in Devonshire Street (later Devonia Rd.), where chapel opened 1852, with residence above and schoolroom below in wing completed by 1854. (fn.
-58c) By 1867 completion of large central chapel and sch. left original wing for coll. (fn.
-59c) Attendance 1903: 32 a.m.; 57 p.m.
-Closed 1930 and bldgs. sold to Polish R.C. mission. (fn.
-60c)
+------------ British-History website; Church of the New Jerusalem (Swedenborgians) Hen.
+Bateman of Islington and his children founded Emanuel College 1845 to promote doctrines and prepare students for ministry.
+College at first in care of New Church, Argyle Sq., St. Pancras, but Bateman purchased from Thos.
+Cubitt a site in Devonshire Street (later Devonia Rd.), where chapel opened 1852, with residence above and schoolroom below in wing completed by 1854.
+By 1867 completion of large central chapel and sch. left original wing for college. .
+Attendance 1903: 32 a.m.; 57 p.m.
+Closed 1930 and bldgs. sold to Polish R.C. mission.

-New Jerusalem ch., Camden Rd., built 1873-4 to replace ch. in Cross Street, Hatton Gdn. (fn.
-61c) Svces. in adjacent Athenaeum, Camden Rd., while ch. being built.
-Gothic style with SW. tower and spire, lecture hall, sch. room.
+New Jerusalem ch., Camden Rd., built 1873-4 to replace ch. in Cross Street, Hatton Gdn.
+Services. in adjacent Athenaeum, Camden Rd., while chapel being built.
+Gothic style with SW. tower and spire, lecture hall, school room.
 New entrance from Parkhurst Street and hall opened 1908, when ch. held largest colln. of New Ch. literature in Eng.
 Attendance 1903: 156 a.m.; 94 p.m.
 In 1924 had 206 members, 60 of them not resident in area.
 Lease expired 1952 and ch. closed 1954, later used by Islington Boys' club.
-Most members joined N. Finchley ch., offshoot of study circle started by Camden Rd.
+Most members joined N. Finchley ch., offshoot of study circle started by Camden Rd. ------------ Entry in the London Medical Directory 1846 ; BATEMAN, HENRY, 6, Islington Green – Surgeon ; Qual MRCS Jan 30 1829, LSA Oct 2 1828.
+Formerly Senior Surgeon to the Islington Dispensary, and Surgeon to the Cholera Hospital, Islington ; Contributor to ‘The London Medical and Surgical Journal” ‘On Partial Fractures of the Long Bones’ May 5 1832, ‘On Cancer’ June 9 1832, “The London Medical Gazette” ‘On Strangulated Hernia’ May 5 1832 and “The Lancet’ “A Case of Hydrophobia” March 23 1844.

 1851 Census (age 44) living at 6 Islington Green, St Mary's Islington, London with wife, 2 daughters, 1 visitor (George Gibbs, 24, Booksellers Assistant), 1 pupil (Philip Jones, 17) and 2 servants.
 Occupation; Member of the Royal College of Surgeons.